abesford/seizzmic-site-0c00b/src/pages/index.md

     image: images/hero.png
     image_alt: App preview
     title: The world is going through a period of profound change
-    content: |-
+    content: >-
       Organisations need to change.
+Internet, opportunities of data, cyber security.

-      We help you make better use of digital, data and technology.
+      We help you make it happen better use of digital, data and technology.
     actions:
       - label: Learn More
         url: /features